Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 directly to ground (i.e., with zero resistance), the ground connection will be removed.

+####Mapping Options>> Write maximum of current maps

+In pairwise, one-to-all, and all-to-one modes, current maps are created for every iteration.
+By default, Circuitscape will also write a cumulative map showing the sum of values at each node or grid cell across all iterations.
+If this option is checked, an an extra map that shows the maximum current value at each node or cell across iterations.

+####Mapping Options>> Write cumulative & max current maps only

+Maps of current flow between each pair of focal nodes (or for each focal node in one-to-all and all-to-one modes) will be calculated, but only one summed map of current from all calculations (and a map of maximum values if above option is checked) will be written to disk.

 ####Mapping Options>> Compress output grids

 Output ASCII grids are automatically compressed using the gzip file format.
 This can be useful when many large maps will be written.

 ####Mapping Options>> Log-transform current maps

 Values in output current maps will reflect a log10 transform of current densities, which is useful for visualizing them in a GIS.
-Cells with zero current will be recoded with NODATA values.
+Cells with zero current will be re-coded with NODATA values.

-####Mapping Options>> Write cumulative map only

-Maps of current flow between each pair of focal nodes (or for each focal node in one-to-all and all-to-one modes) will be calculated, but only one summed map of current from all calculations will be written to disk.

 ####Optional Input Files>> Read raster mask file

-When checked, a dialog will open to select a raster mask file in ASCII grid format.
-Cells with negative, zero, or NODATA values in the mask will be dropped from the corresponding habitat map.
+When checked, a dialog will open to select a raster mask file.
+Cells with negative, zero, or NODATA values in the mask will be dropped (considered complete barriers) from the corresponding resistance map.
 Positive integer cells will be retained.
-File should only contain integers and have a .asc extension.
+File should only contain integers and be in raster format.
 See example file "mask.asc" in the examples directory.

+####Optional Input Files>> Load a raster short-circuit region map

+This file provides locations of short-circuit regions.
+These act as areas of zero resistance, essentially providing patches through which current is given a "free ride" as it flows across the landscape.
+Each short-circuit region should have a unique positive integer identifier; cells within each region are merged into a single node with all other cells in the region, including non-adjacent cells (i.e., regions need not be contiguous).
+Non-short-circuit-region areas should be stored as NODATA values.
+The file must have the same cell size and extent as the resistance grid.

 ####Optional Input Files>> One-to-all and All-to-One modes: Read source strength file

 When checked, a dialog will open to select a text list of focal node IDs and corresponding source strengths.
 For any focal node in this list, the amount of current injected into that node when it is a source node will be set to the strength specified in the list.
-All nodes not in the list will defaul to 1 Amp.
+All nodes not in the list will default to 1 Amp.
 This should be in the same file format as the Text List File Format given below, but with two columns (ID followed by source strength).
 File should have a .txt extension.
 See example file "source_strength_list.txt" in the examples directory.

-####Optional Input Files>> Load a raster short-circuit region map

-This file provides locations of short-circuit regions, stored in Arc/Info ASCII grid format.
-Short-circuit regions act as areas of zero resistance, essentially providing patches through which current is given a "free ride" as it flows across the landscape.
-Each short-circuit region should have a unique positive integer identifier; cells within each region are merged into a single node with all other cells in the region, including non-adjacent cells (i.e., regions need not be contiguous).
-Non-short-circuit-region areas should be stored as NODATA values.
-The file must have the same cell size and extent as the habitat grid.

 ####Optional Input Files>> Read file with focal node pairs to include/exclude

-When checked, a dialog will open to select a ??------CHANGE-------- matrix identifying which pairs of focal nodes to connect.
+When checked, a dialog will open to select a ??------CHANGE--------?? matrix identifying which pairs of focal nodes to connect.
 The file specifies minimum and maximum values in the matrix to consider a pair connected.
 This can be useful when used with a distance matrix to only run analyses between points